faranalytics/streams-logger/README.md

 In this hypothetical example you will log "Hello, World!" to the console and to a file.

+### Implementation

-### Import the Logger, Formatter, ConsoleHandler and RotatingFileHandler, and SyslogLevel enum.
+#### Import the Logger, Formatter, ConsoleHandler and RotatingFileHandler, and SyslogLevel enum.

 ```ts
 import { Logger, Formatter, ConsoleHandler, RotatingFileHandler, SyslogLevel } from 'streams-logger';
 ```

-### Create an instance of a Logger, Formatter, ConsoleHandler and RotatingFileHandler.
+#### Create an instance of a Logger, Formatter, ConsoleHandler and RotatingFileHandler.
 - The `Logger` is set to log at level `SyslogLevel.DEBUG`.
 - The `Formatter` constructor is passed a serialization function that will output a string containing the ISO time, the log level, the function name, the line number, the column number, and the log message.
 - The `ConsoleHandler` will log the message to `process.stdout`.